Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-- If you would like to create new files, either move the original files, move the XML file, or change the names of the log and tree files in the new analysis.
+- If you would like to create new files, either move the original files, move the XML file, or change the names of the `.log` and `.tree` files in the new analysis.

 > Open **BEAUti** and load the file `issue2.xml`.
 > - In the **MCMC** panel, expand the options for the **tracelog** by clicking on the arrow to the left.
 Change the **File Name** to `bears_longer.log`.